What is the Team-Lead-in-Training Position (TLTP)?

-At the end of the Swiss portion of the event, the Shadow Level 3 Judge must fill in the appropriate section of The Team Leader Certification feedback form and then the Evaluating Burgundy Judge fills in the other section.
+At the end of the Swiss portion of the event, the Shadow Level 3 Judge must fill in the appropriate section of The Team-Lead-in-Training Position feedback form and then the Evaluating Burgundy Judge fills in the other section.
 A ready to print version of this document is also available online.

 Using this form as a guide, the Evaluating Burgundy Judge has to decide if the candidate receives the Team Leader Certification.
 The Evaluating Burgundy Judge is encouraged to seek advice and additional information as needed.

-The Evaluating Burgundy Judge must provide feedback to the candidate regardless of whether he or she obtains the certification.
+The Evaluating Burgundy Judge must provide feedback to the candidate regardless of whether they obtain the certification.
 The Shadow Level 3 Judge is encouraged to join the feedback debriefing.

-The contents of the Feedback Form should be uploaded in a special TLC review on JudgeApps; if the candidate passes the test, the Evaluating Burgundy Judge grants the TLC to the candidate.
+The contents of the Feedback Form should be uploaded in a special TLTP review on JudgeApps; if the candidate passes the test, the Evaluating Burgundy Judge grants the TLTP to the candidate.

-The Evaluating Burgundy Judge is the ultimate authority to evaluate each quality, and he or she is the ultimate authority to decide whether the TLC is granted.
+The Evaluating Burgundy Judge is the ultimate authority to evaluate each quality, and they are the ultimate authority to decide whether the TLTP is granted.
 The following lines are intended to provide guidance and consistency on the evaluation, but reality is much wider than anything this guide can contain and a certain amount of subjectivity can’t be avoided.
 A candidate is expected to perform at least adequately in all of the following qualities to pass the Team Leader Certification Test.
-If the candidate has a score of underdeveloped in up to two out of all mentioned skills (as evaluated by the Evaluating Burgundy and/or the Shadow Level 3), he or she may still pass if compensated by at least 2 scores of very good or exceptional.
 A candidate deficient at any of the skills has failed the Team Leader Certification Test, as has a candidate who scored underdeveloped at either Task Preparation or Success with the Team Tasks.
+If the candidate has a score of underdeveloped in up to two out of the other mentioned skills (as evaluated by the Evaluating Burgundy and/or the Shadow Level 3), they may still pass if compensated by at least 2 scores of very good or exceptional.

 Each skill is rated on a 5-point scale: